jasongrimes/fretboardfoundation/_pages/index.md

 Fretboard Foundation is the fastest way to learn the most fulfilling kinds of guitar playing: improvisation, soloing, jamming with others, chord melody, and playing by ear.

-It’s also the most thorough way to master Western tonal harmony on the fretboard.
+It’s also the most thorough way to master Western harmony on the fretboard.

 ## Why this method?